Walter Clarke (linguist): Later years

 Clarke worked as a technician and curator at the Manx Museum.
-He create the Folk Life gallery and collected stories from informants from all over the Island, as well and material and artefacts for the Museum.
+He created the Folk Life gallery and collected stories from informants from all over the Island, as well and material and artefacts for the Museum.
 Clarke later revived the teaching of Manx in Ramsey by setting up evening classes and talks.

 Clarke also transcribed the recordings of the Irish Folklore Commission of the native Manx speakers into English and donated them to the Manx Museum:It's slow work, but I enjoy doing it because it takes me back and I'm with the old people, sitting by the hearth again.
 But it also makes me sad, because their like is not about any more.
 There's something about the character that has been lost.
 They were remarkable people.
 They led a hard life, but they weren't bothered with stress.
 Time wasn't money like it is today.
 None of them had travelled very much, except to the fair in Douglas, but they were much more contented than people are today.In recognition of his lifetime of work in preserving the culture and language of the Isle of Man, Clarke received the Reih Bleeaney Vanannan award in 2001.